SaptadeepaPal/industry-bearing-fault-detection/README.md

 ## A note on rigor: catching my own data leakage

-This is the part of the project I'm most proud of, and I want to be upfront about it rather than bury it.

-**First pass:** with a naive random train/test split, every model — XGBoost, SVM, and LightGBM — scored **100% accuracy, 100% precision, 100% recall, 100% F1**, with a 0.00% train/test gap.
+**First pass:** with a normal random train/test split, every model — XGBoost, SVM, and LightGBM — scored **100% accuracy, 100% precision, 100% recall, 100% F1**, with a 0.00% train/test gap.

 A perfect score across every metric and every class is not a good sign — it's a red flag.
-In this case, the cause was **overlapping signal windows** (50% overlap, used to increase dataset size) from the *same recording file* ending up split across both train and test.
-Even though no single window was duplicated, windows from the same file share so much of the same underlying signal that a random split leaks information between train and test.
+In this case, the cause was overlapping signal windows.
+The signals were segmented using 50% overlapping windows, a common practice in vibration analysis to avoid missing transient fault impulses that may occur near the boundary of a window.
+Without overlap, an important spike could be split or truncated during segmentation; with 50% overlap, that same event is fully captured in at least one of the adjacent windows while also increasing the number of training samples.
+However, this introduced a subtle issue: windows extracted from the same recording file share much of the same underlying signal.
+When a random train/test split was used, overlapping windows from the same file ended up in both the training and testing sets, allowing information to leak between them even though no individual window was duplicated.

 **The fix:** I re-did the split using `GroupShuffleSplit` from scikit-learn, grouping by `file_name` — so every window from a given `.mat` file goes entirely into either train or test, never both.
 I explicitly verified zero file overlap between splits with an automated assertion before training.

 **Result after the fix:** XGBoost's accuracy dropped from a suspicious 100% to a much more credible **99.53%**, with a small but non-zero train/test gap (100.00% train vs. 99.53% test = 0.47% gap) — consistent with a model that has genuinely learned, rather than memorized, the fault signatures.

-**A second, less obvious effect of the fix worth noting:** because the group-based split assigns whole files (not individual windows) to train or test, the resulting test set is no longer perfectly class-balanced — for example, the final XGBoost test set has 471 InnerRace windows vs. only 118 OuterRace windows.
-This is an expected and correct trade-off of leakage-safe splitting on this dataset (you can't simultaneously group by file *and* stratify by class when files aren't evenly distributed across classes), and it's why the model comparison below reports macro-averaged metrics — which weight every class equally regardless of how many test samples it has — rather than relying on accuracy alone.

 ---